aws-samples/aws-trip-aggregation-sample/README.md

 **DISCLAIMER: This repository is work in progress.
 Its contents may change while this disclaimer is present.**

+_This disclaimer should be removed upon the finishing of these enhancements:_

+- [ ] Automatic creation of Athena tables alongside the rest of infrastructure.
+- [ ] Make the samle region-agnostic, currently there're some hardcoded values to `eu-west-1`.
+- [ ] Include some infrastructure and basic code integrity checks.

 # Trip aggregation sample

 Welcome!
 This repository contains an infrastructure and code sample for the creation of a trip aggregation system to unify telemetry from your different devices as each of their journeys finish.
 It's purposed to _moving things_ - e.g. cars, freights, mobile phones - although this infrastructure would suit you too for non-moving devices that are used on a session-basis - e.g. drills, industrial machinery, etcetera.